burhandodhy/wordpress-autocomplete/README.md

 # WordPress AutoComplete
 ==================

 This is a easy to use Autocomplete package for Atom.
-It contains all the wordpress functions with descriptions.
+It contains all the WordPress functions with descriptions.

 ##### Gif Preview
 ![wordpress-autocomplete](http://i.imgur.com/HFtXHwz.gif)